willhartneuro/sgn_costimulation/README.md

 and running the `main` notebook.
 The first time the code is executed the analysis will be saved to a pickled file.
 Subsequently the data can be rebuilt by commenting out the relevant `%run` magic cells.

+Pulse train data is included in a separate `pulse_trains` data within the code directory.
+There is a fair bit of code duplication here but there are enough differences to make integrating the two code-bases problematic.